 And in Victoria, police attempted to take data from the app three times without a warrant, but were blocked by the health department.
 Victoria Police can access information with a court-issued warrant, government services minister Danny Pearson revealed in June, adding later in the month that he did not support the introduction of legislation restricting police access.

 Meanwhile, in Queensland, police have also made use of the state’s check-in app data as part of an investigation into the reported theft of an officer’s gun and Taser from a regional pub.
-Officer were later directed not to access such data “except in extraordinary circumstances” and the officer involved was stood down pending an ethical standards investigation.
+Officers were later directed not to access such data “except in extraordinary circumstances” and the officer involved was stood down pending an ethical standards investigation.

 The NSW government is one of the few states that, from the start, has had restrictions baked into its public health orders that restrict police access.